Welcome to VIPEr (the Virtual Inorganic Pedagogical Electronic Resource)!

 How can I find out about new content on VIPEr?

-On the Home page there is a section on the right hand side for 'What's New'.
+On the Home page there is a section on the right hand side for 'Active Discussions' and 'Recent LOs'.
 In addition, once you become a registered user you have the option to subscribe to different content on the site as described in detail below:

 How to Subscribe to an Individual Learning Object:

-This will open up a menu with many options to select from.
-To subscribe only to that learning object, check the “Subscribe to this page” box.
+- Clicking this text will open up a menu with many options to select from.
+To subscribe only to that learning object, click“Subscribe to this item”.

-You will also have the option to subscribe to larger categories of content type (for example, the learning object type, content area, etc.).
-If you would like to subscribe to these, click the appropriate boxes.
+- You will also have the option to subscribe to larger categories of content type (for example, the learning object type, content area, etc.).
+If you would like to subscribe to these, click them.

-Once you have selected the desired checkboxes, hit the “Save” button at the bottom of the subscribe menu items.
+- Once you have selected what you wish to subscribe to, hit the “Save” button at the bottom of the subscribe menu items.

 How to Manage Your Subscriptions:

-At the top of the VIPEr homepage, click on the “My VIPEr” menu and select “My Account”.
+- At the top of any page, click on “My Account”.

 “How can I organize content on VIPEr?”

 Several new features are available in VIPEr that help you organize content.
-At the top of every page, you will find a tab called “My VIPEr” which will not only allow you to see your account, and your own published and draft content and comments, however now you can tag LOs while viewing them as a “Favorite” and/or as an “Adopted LO”.
+The “My VIPEr” tab at the top of every page allows you to see your own published content, comments, and draft content.
+You can also tag LOs while viewing them as a “Favorite” and/or as an “Adopted LO”.

 If you have a number of LOs around a particular topic that you would like to collect (and share with others!) you can create a “Collection”.
 These collections will appear under Teaching Resources on the VIPEr site.
 To create a collection, go to “Create Content” in the top menu.
 Fill out each box, and enter each LO by title (it will search for you if you start typing!) in the “Learning Objects” section.